Far-right Bolsonaro takes power in Brazil amid high hopes — and fears

 Bolsonaro is the latest far-right leader to come to power by riding waves of anger at the establishment and promises to ditch the status quo.

-"I will cry" upon seeing Bolsonaro inaugurated, said Paulo de Sousa, a teacher from Rio de Janeiro who traveled to the capital of Brasilia for the ceremony.
-"It will be a wonderful year.
-We have to help our president to achieve that.
-There will be jobs, health and peace."
+Tuesday's festivities in the capital of Brasilia began with a motorcade procession along the main road leading to Congress and other government buildings.
+Bolsonaro and his wife, Michelle, stood up in an open-top Rolls-Royce and waved to thousands of onlookers.

+They were surrounded by dozens of guards on horses and plain-clothes bodyguards who ran beside the car.

-Brasilia will be under tight security, with 3,000 police patrolling the event.
-Military tanks, fighter jets and even anti-aircraft missiles will also be deployed.
+Brasilia was under tight security, with 3,000 police patrolling the event.
+Military tanks, fighter jets and even anti-aircraft missiles also were deployed.
+Journalists were made to arrive at locations seven hours before festivities began, and many complained on Twitter of officials confiscating food they had brought for the wait.

 The increased security came at Bolsonaro's request.
 His intestine was pierced when a knife-wielding man stabbed him at a campaign rally in September, and he has to wear a colostomy bag.
 His sons, politicians themselves, insist their father could be targeted by radicals, but security officials have not spoken of threats.